The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 How Do I Prepare for Hyperbaric Oxygen Therapy?

 Prior to receiving hyperbaric oxygen therapy, it is extremely important that you eat a nutritious meal and drink lots of water.
 Treatment is likely to be more effective if you are hydrated prior to your appointment.
 It is also recommended that you avoid both nicotine and caffeine as they cause your blood vessels to narrow, reducing a hyperbaric chamber’s effectiveness.
-If your blood vessels are thinner, your body will not be able to absorb as much oxygen!
-A large part of the way hyperbaric oxygen therapy works is to increase oxygen absorption by your blood vessels and both nicotine and caffeine impede that.
+If your blood vessels are thinner, your body will not be able to absorb as much oxygen.
+A large part of the way hyperbaric oxygen therapy works is to increase oxygen absorption by your blood vessels: both nicotine and caffeine impede that.
 If you are unable to quit tobacco or caffeine use completely, avoid it for as long as possible before and after each treatment.
-Once your treatment is over, there are not any additional limitations to your activities nor diet.
+Once your treatment is over, there are no additional limitations to your activities or diet.

 Depending on the type of chamber, you might be lying down or sitting upright during treatment.
 It is recommended that you wear loose, cotton clothing to ensure comfortability.
 It is also recommended to bring something inside the chamber to pass the time, such as a book or puzzle.

-In most home chambers, the chamber’s cabin is pressurized with room air and oxygen is administered via cannula or mask; therefore, concentrated oxygen does not build up inside the cabin and does not create a flammable environment.
-With these chambers, it is safe to use electronics, such as a smartphone or laptop while inside the chamber.
+In most home chambers, the chamber’s cabin is pressurized with room air, and oxygen is administered via cannula or mask; therefore, concentrated oxygen does not build up inside the cabin and does not create a flammable environment.
+With these chambers, it is safe to use electronics, such as a smartphone, laptop, or e-book reader while inside the chamber.
 Some manufacturers do caution the use of smartphones with broken screens or older mobile phones while inside a chamber.

-On rare occasions, some hospitals might pressurize their hyperbaric chambers with 100% pure oxygen.
-This means the entire cabin is filled with concentrated oxygen and fresh air doesn’t circulate.
+On rare occasions, some hospitals might pressurize their hyperbaric chambers with upwards of 95% pure oxygen.
 If you are receiving treatment in one of these chambers, there is a long list of items that are prohibited due to flammability.
-Some of these items include all electronics (including smartphones), perfume, hairspray, oil-based and petroleum-based products, hearing aids, and more.
+Some of these items include all electronics including smartphones, perfume, hairspray, oil-based and petroleum-based products, hearing aids, and more.
 If you are receiving hyperbaric treatment at a hospital, consult with your doctor regarding how to prepare and restrictions.

 For more information, check out How Do You Prepare for Hyperbaric Therapy?
 (ANSWERED).
-In that article, we go over all the preparations you need to make prior, during, and after home hyperbaric treatment.
+In this article, we go over all the preparations you need to make prior to, during, and after home hyperbaric treatment.

 How Long is an Average Hyperbaric Chamber Session?